 Children Adolescents Adults

 Hyperactive Easily distracted Shifts activities

-Inattentive Easily bored
+Aggressive Inattentive Easily bored

-Aggressive EdSILV DULCU
+Low frustration tolerance Impatient

-Aggressive Low frustration tolerance mattentive Impatient
+Impulsive Restless

 A recent study showed that approximately 46% of adults who suffered from ADHD as children continue to have symptoms of the disorder as adults, with approximately 95% experiencing attention deficit symptoms and about 35% of them experiencing hyperactivity- impulsivity symptoms.
 As the majority of sufferers of ADHD age, their symptoms tend toward impatience, restlessness, boredom and low concentration levels from the more aggressive hyperactivity and impulsive behavior evident in children.